-“Aesthetics,” a Gen Z-friendly term for highly stylized visual trends, are taking over pop culture.
-TikTok users are sharing Pinterest-esque inspiration for these looks through mood boards, fashion suggestions and more.
+“Aesthetics,” the Gen Z-friendly term for highly stylized visual trends, are taking over pop culture.
+TikTok users are sharing Pinterest-esque inspirations for these looks through mood boards, fashion suggestions and more.

 We’ll walk you through some of the most popular ones below.
 Find out which TikTok aesthetic you belong to — and which one should be your next move.

 When quarantine began, everyone desperately needed an indoor-friendly hobby — crafts, baking bread, etc. Enter cottagecore.